 - University of Auckland – Dietetics

 - Canterbury University – Speech Language Therapy

-- Nelson-Marlborough Institute of Technology (NMIT) & Ara Institute of Technology (Ara) – Nursing
+- Te Pūkenga – New Zealand Institute of Skills and Technology, trading as Nelson-Marlborough Institute of Technology (NMIT) & Ara Institute of Technology (Ara) – Nursing

 Key learning objectives incorporate principles of rural health care, Hauora Māori, long term condition management and interprofessional health care.
 Students also meet discipline specific clinical learning objectives

 Interprofessional health care

 The focus is on growing greater understanding between health disciplines about “patient centred collaborative practice, effective teamwork, interprofessional respect and how to negotiate and resolve disagreement.”